dreamgonfly/type-docopt/README.md

 -   If you want to specify allowable values for the argument, you can put the information into the option-description, in form `[choices: <1st-choice> <2nd-choice> <3rd-choice>]`.
-    Choices are deliminated by space.
+    Choices are deliminated by whitespace.
 You can also use type and default value with choices:

         --protocol=PROTOCOL  Protocol name [choices: tcp udp] [default: tcp] --repeat=N           Number [choices: 1 2 3] [type: int]